Soft Tournament Equilibrium: Conclusion and Future Work

-In conclusion, Soft Tournament Equilibrium provides a new lens through which to view the problem of evaluation in complex, multi-agent systems.
-By embracing non-transitivity and leveraging the power of differentiable programming, it offers a path towards more robust, nuanced, and theoretically-grounded assessment of the capabilities of increasingly sophisticated AI agents.
-We hope that this work will stimulate further research at the intersection of machine learning, social choice theory, and artificial intelligence.
+In conclusion, Soft Tournament Equilibrium provides a new lens through which to view evaluation in complex, multi-agent systems.
+By embracing non-transitivity and using differentiable tournament operators, it offers a path toward more robust and theoretically grounded assessment of increasingly sophisticated AI agents.